RafaelSolVargas/Vulkan/README.md

 - Manage the loop of one or all playing musics.
 - Manage the order and remove musics from the queue.
 - Shuffle the musics queue order.
+- Automatically clean the sended messages so it doesn't fill up your server.

 <p align="center">